PPhat948/Social-Media-Messages-in-Thai-Language-Sentimental-Analysis/README.md

-# Social Media Messages in Thai Language Sentimental Analysis
+# Thailand Social Media Massages Sentimental Analysis
 ## Overview
 This is my first NLP project, which I created to practice my NLP skills by using LSTM model to doing sentimental analysis of social media messages in Thai Language.
 ## Dataset